 - evolution of the Zika virus outbreak

 - endemic areas to help inform travellers on insect prevention measures prior to departing to risk countries

-This enables you to include Zika virus in your differential diagnosis for travellers returning from countries with reported locally acquired cases.
+This enables you to include Zika virus in your differential diagnosis for travellers returning from countries with reported mosquito-borne cases.

 There's increasing evidence about the role of sexual transmission of Zika virus.
 The rapid risk assessment provides the latest information on this topic.

 Asymptomatic infections are common.
 Only 1 in 4 people infected with Zika virus are believed to develop symptoms.

 The main symptoms of Zika virus infection include:

 - low-grade fever (less than 38.5°C)